Surayuth/SimpleEnsemble/README.md

 # SimpleEnsemble
 My implementation of ensemble for using in competitions.
+The goal of this project is not to develop another AutoML as you still need to manually design your workflow.
-Still a work in progress.
+However, I implemented some utilities which might could help to develop the workflow faster.
+Currently a work in progress.